bbauska/W3Cx-2of5/README.md

 <h3>Unicorn</h3>

-[Unicorn](https://validator.w3.org/unicorn/) is W3C's unified validator,
+<p><a href="https://validator.w3.org/unicorn/" target="_blank" rel="noopener noreferrer">
-which helps people improve the quality of their Web pages by performing a variety of checks.
-Unicorn gathers the results of the popular HTML and CSS validators, as well as other useful services, such as Internationalization, RSS/Atom feeds and http headers.
+Unicorn</a> is W3C's unified validator, which helps people improve the quality of their Web pages by performing a variety of checks.
+Unicorn gathers the results of the popular HTML and CSS validators, as well as other useful services, such as Internationalization, RSS/Atom feeds and http headers.</p>

 <h3>Internationalization Checker</h3>